HuyLe-Jay/SSG/README.md

 # Static Site Generator

 A Python-based static site generator that converts Markdown content into a fully rendered HTML website.
-Built as a learning project on [Boot.dev](https://www.boot.dev).

 ## Features